 “Maa when do I need to add the patali gur while making the Dudh Puli?
 Also, exactly when do I need to add the Puli so that those are both soft yet well cooked?”; Debjanir Rannaghar was a complete mess when I called maa last evening!

 I try to follow the customs (especially which has something to do with food 😛 ) as much as possible and Makar Sankranti is one of those festivals when I try to come up with a traditional Bengali delicacy at home.
 My last post was about a recipe of Pithe I learned from my MIL, Narkeli Jam Pitha.
-This one, however, is about Dudh Puli something I have grown up eating with.
+This one, however, is about Dudh Puli something I have grown up eating.
 My mother and Aunts make amazing Dudh Puli and Dida used to make it equally good too.

-Dudh Puli is a famous Bengali milk based Payesh/ Kheer/ Pudding prepared by slow-cooking milk with Puli (also known as rice flour dumplings) stuffed with cooked coconut.
+Dudh Puli is a famous Bengali milk-based Payesh/ Kheer/ Pudding prepared by slow-cooking milk with Puli (also known as rice flour dumplings) stuffed with cooked coconut.

 Dudh Puli Variations!